Crooked, Messy, & A Little Dangerous

 To a room full of marginalized voices, polish and privilege has nothing to offer the conversation.

 My lived experience in the crooked, messy, and slightly dangerous communities that empire forgot are not things to hide and mask behind a more polished public presentation.
-They are exactly the things needed to move the church back into our communities.

 Turns out, we were not left behind and obsolete.
 We were the prophetic warning of what was coming for the world at large.